wikimedia/eslint-plugin-no-jquery/docs/no-undelegate.md

 Disallows the `.undelegate` method.
 Prefer `$.off`/`EventTarget#removeEventListener` to `$.undelegate`.

-This rule is enabled in `plugin:no-jquery/deprecated-3.0`.
+⚠️ This rule is deprecated.
+Use [no-delegate](no-delegate.md) instead.

 ## Rule details